NenyaBit/DFR-SOURCES/README.md

 - SexLab
 - UI Extensions

 All `*.psc` are stored in `Source/Scripts` subfolders.
-They have been treated with `PapyrusSourceHeadliner` to aboid dependency spirals.
+They have been treated with `PapyrusSourceHeadliner` to avoid dependency spirals.